kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 ## Closing

-To conclude, participating in RC not only makes me a better programmer and reignite my passion about computing, it open up a portal for me to connect with liked minded people and explore the unknowns unknowns about everything.
+To conclude, participating in RC not only makes me a better programmer and reignite my passion about computing, it also opens up a portal for me to connect with liked minded people and explore the unknowns unknowns about everything.

 When I first applied of RC, I would never thought that I would get in.
 When I